Training Opportunities

 Description

-GEO Morphix Ltd. is partnering with the Natural Channel Initiative to provide a full day workshop on ‘Fish Passage, Fish Behaviour, and Fish Passage Design’ with particular emphasis on applications in channel design and stream crossings.
+GEO Morphix Ltd. is partnering with the Natural Channel Initiative to provide a full-day workshop on ‘Fish Passage, Fish Behaviour, and Fish Passage Design’, with particular emphasis on applications in channel design and stream crossings.
 This course outlines concepts in hydraulics, aquatic ecology, fish behavior and physiology, fish passage design, and real-world applications.
 The first half of the course will follow a seminar-style format.
-The second half of the course will include flume demonstrations offsite to reinforce the foundations covered during the seminar portion.
+The second half will include physical demonstrations to reinforce the foundations covered during the seminar.

 Specific topics include:

 This seminar provides professionals with a greater understanding of hydraulics and fish passage as they pertain to channel design and stream crossings.
-Fish behavior/response to different flow conditions is reviewed.
-It provides tools to understand and assess fish passage.
+Fish behaviour/response to different flow conditions is also reviewed as it provides tools to understand and assess fish passage.
 Several simple hydraulic approaches for assessing fish passage are reviewed.
 Methods for instream treatments (e.g. vortex weirs, armoured beds) are also discussed in the context of channel hydraulics and ecological benefit.
 This course assists agency and municipal personnel to ensure that the proper questions are asked when assessing channel designs and other activities that impact fish passage.

 Instructors